 October 1918 – Pandemic + 210 days – The Flu spreads worldwide.
 1.4 million dead.

 November 1918 – Pandemic + 240 days – All Continents (except Australia) infected.
 Up to 60 million dead worldwide.

-July 1919 – Pandemic + 500 days – Pandemic ends – up to 100 million dead worldwide, possibly ten times more than all those killed in the First World War.
+July 1919 – Pandemic + 500 days – Pandemic ends – up to 100 million dead worldwide, ten times more than all those killed in WW1.

-In three waves the Spanish Influenza epidemic of 1918-1919, infected 500 million people across the world, including remote Pacific islands and the Arctic, and killed 50 to 100 million of them.
+In three waves, the Spanish Influenza epidemic of 1918-1919, infected 500 million people across the world, including remote Pacific islands and the Arctic, and killed 50 to 100 million of them.
 This was three to five percent of the world’s population, making it one of the deadliest natural disasters in human history.
 This particular virulent strain of flu was unusual, as it was most deadly for those between the ages of 20 to 35, making war veterans among the most susceptible.
-It was distinct in that it had a rapid onset and it was not unusual for victims to die within hours.
+It seems that the strong immune systems of healthy people over reacted to the virus, destroying vital organs, starving the body of oxygen, turning lips and ears blue through the lack of blood supply, and attacking the lungs.
+Death was painful.
+Victims coughed blood and often drowned in their ow mucus.
+The virus was distinct in that it had a rapid onset and it was not unusual for victims to die within hours.
 Another oddity was that the influenza appeared most deadly during the Summer months of the Northern Hemisphere, rather than the Winter.

 TOWARDS the end of 1918, a new nursery rhyme started to be heard in playgrounds across Britain, sung by skipping schoolchildren: “I had a bird, its name was Enza.
 I opened the door and in-flu-enza.”
 Like many such rhymes, its chirpy cadence, hid a far more macabre reality.